jordw22/modflow_epa/README.md

 In each notebook you will notice regular text and _italic text_.
 The regular text is me writing. _The italic text is text that I have taken straight from the **EPA Manual of Instructional Problems for the U.S.G.S MODFLOW Model**_.
-The link to view the original document is located under the [Doc] folder.
+The link to view the original document is located under the [Doc] folder, and under the Notebooks tab, labeled "MODFLOW PDF File".

 This manual is developed for the U.S. Geological Survey modular groundwater model (MODFLOW).